karlun/gramods/README.md

 The `gm-tracker-registration` app does not open any graphical interface, but instead silently (depending on output verbosity) registers tracker positions, and subsequently calculates and outputs tracker registration data.
 It uses the top-most `Controller` in the specified configuration for reading off tracker position data and registers these against real world position data specified on the command line.

-Whenever the main button (`ButtonsMapper::MAIN`) is pressed, the app samples data.
+Whenever the main button is pressed, the app samples data.
 If more than one data sample was captured during the button press, an average is calculated (IQM) and used.
 The app then estimates sphericity of the data and if three dimensions are considere linearly independent a full registration is automatically either solved or estimated, using least-squares estimation.
 If the data only span two dimensions the registered points are automatically expanded into the third dimension, assuming uniformity of both the tracker and real world coordinates, before estimating the registration.

 The estimated registration data are written to a specified output file, `output.xml` per default, based on an output template.
 This template can be in any text-based format and the following keys are replaced by their corresponding registration data: